The Trojan Horse Affair - Part 8

 He wasn't interested in discussing Rizvana Dar.

 What happened with the teaching assistants?
+I don't know.
+I wasn't there.

 What happened with the Trojan horse letter?

 I know many of my colleagues say that she wrote it.
+I don't know.

 But what I do know is my relationship with her was extremely good.
+She was an outstanding teacher.

 I only love Riz.

-Ahmed told us he didn't have much interest in the Trojan horse letter or its origins at all.
+I only have good relationships.
+Akman told us he didn't have much interest in the Trojan horse letter or its origins at all.

-Still, we ended up staying at Akman's the whole day because being with him, him, it was like recognizing a far-flung relation.
+Still, we ended up staying at Akman's the whole day because being with him, it was like recognizing a far-flung relation.

 Someone seemingly as preoccupied as we were with straightening out what had happened during this whole affair.

 There was plenty Ahmed did want to talk about, adderly aside.
+What he was prepared to discuss.

 And when I say prepared, in the middle of the room, he had a tripod set up with a projector on it.

-was the legal case he was building against the government for what they'd done at Old No Primary School during the Trojan horse affair.
+Was the legal case he was building against the government for what they'd done at Old No Primary School during the Trojan horse affair.

-It was pretty similar to what happened at Parkview, a school that was rated outstanding until the Trojan horse letter broke.
+It was pretty similar to what happened at Parkview, a school school that was rated outstanding until the Trojan horse letter broke.

-This is how we'd spend the next few hours, taking in an exhaustive presentation of volumes of files Ahmed saved from Oldno, which he projected from his laptop on the wall above his bed.
+This is how we'd spend the next few hours, taking in an exhaustive presentation of volumes of files Ahmed saved from Old No, which he projected from his laptop on the wall above his bed.

-It's like a spreadsheet full of text messages.
+This is like a spreadsheet full of text messages.
+This is word for word, literally die by die text.

 Also emails, meeting minutes, school paperwork.
+Did you create this timeline yourself?
+I did.

 Ahmed's hoping he can convince a solicitor to build a case out of this material, to hold the officials involved accountable.

 That was Ahmed's main reason for talking to us.
+He was very clear.

 He doesn't have a high opinion of journalism.

-He was trying to help another person, the Department for Education band, the former head teacher at Old Know.
+All this effort Ahmed was putting in, it wasn't even to exonerate himself.
+He was trying to help another person, the Department for Education band, the former headteacher at Old Know.

 The guy had only gotten the job a couple months before the Trojan horse letter went public.
+Ahmed says any Islamizing that the government was concerned about at the school.

 This new headteacher had little to do with.
+He'd just taken charge.

 Ahmed felt responsible for the headteacher losing his career.
+Still feels responsible.

 At one point, Ahmed got up to stir something delicious smelling on the stove, a South African rice dish.
+I looked around and I realized it almost seemed like he was camping out.

 The drafty flat, the twin bed he was apparently stuffing himself into each night.
+Ahmed's a big guy, well over six feet tall.

 The space heater, the ironing board doubling as a side table.